We’ve gained a good understanding of assignment as a tool in modeling, as well

 prime filter.

-and force
+Implementing delay and force

-may seem like mysterious operations,
+Although delay and force may seem like mysterious operations,

 their implementation is really quite straightforward.
-Delay
+Delay must

 package an expression so that it can be evaluated later on demand, and we can